 - 4 cups water

 - 2 pounds fava beans - shuck blanched and peeled

 - 1/2 cup cream

 - chervil to garnish

-- Add water and bring to boil, let simmer for ten minutes then remove bacon.
+Add water, bring to boil, and let simmer for ten minutes.

-- Reserve one tablespoon of favas for a garnish then put remaining fava beans into a blender.
+Reserve one tablespoon of favas and bacon for a garnish, then put remaining fava beans and broth into a blender and puree till smooth.

-- Add cream, egg yolks and lemon juice and puree till smooth and creamy.
+Add cream, egg yolks and lemon juice and continue pureeing till smooth and creamy.

-- Pour into warmed soup bowls and garnish with chervil.
+Pour into warmed soup bowls and garnish with chervil, reserved favas and bacon.